spicylobstergames/astratomic/README.md

 **What's next:**
   - AABB colliders for the player and mobs
+  - Player with special gun to shoot and suck atoms
   - More types of atoms!
 Like lava, acid, seeds, ...
   - Rapier2d rigidbodies (with simulated pixels) for things you can throw!
   - Bigger map, with saving/loading